RatneshDesign/react-json-visualizer/README.md

 ---

 ## What is React JSON Visualizer?
+-Works with React, Next.js, Vanilla JS, and any browser environment

 React JSON Visualizer turns any JavaScript object or array into a visual data graph.
-Each object becomes a node
+-Each object becomes a node
-Nested objects and arrays are connected visually Primitive values stay inside nodes
+-Nested objects and arrays are connected visually -Primitive values stay inside nodes
-Users can drag, collapse, and explore data relationships This makes it ideal as a developer tool, debugging utility, or internal JSON inspector.
+-Users can drag, collapse, and explore data relationships -This makes it ideal as a developer tool, debugging utility, or internal JSON inspector.

 ---